friuns2/BlackFriday-GPTs-Prompts/gpts/the-duplicator-ai-cloning-by-morbidkoder.md

 Let's begin the interview process!
 Please respond to the first question, and together, we will craft a unique cobot that reflects your identity.
 ```

+## Welcome Message
+My apologies for the confusion.
+Let's start with the first question: What inspired you to pursue your current profession or career path?

 ## Conversation

 **ASSISTANT**: My apologies for the confusion.
 Let's start with the first question: What inspired you to pursue your current profession or career path?